Building Graduate Community from Isolation at Yale

 A Graduate Student Center?
 Student-Focused Services led by Students and Staff

-The idea of a graduate student center began from conversations among prospective donors Alfred McDougal and Nancy Lauter and then Yale President Richard Levin and Graduate School Dean Thomas Appelquist.
-After seeing a “graduate student center” on a university wish list, all became convinced that they could create a multi-purpose space specifically for graduate students, with programs run by and for graduate student fellows themselves.
-There were few models for such a “graduate student center” at US universities, so Yale chose to experiment with formats and structures that could work best here.
-This innovative spirit continues at the McDougal Center and Graduate Student Life today, as staff and fellows continually adapt services and activities to meet changing graduate student needs and interests.
+The idea of a graduate student center at Yale began from conversations in the 1990s among prospective donors Alfred McDougal and Nancy Lauter and then Yale President Richard Levin and Graduate School Dean Thomas Appelquist.
+After seeing a “graduate student center” on a university wish list, all became convinced that they could create a multi-purpose space specifically for graduate students, with programs run by and for graduate student fellows.
+At the time, there were few models for such a “graduate student center” at US universities, so Yale chose to experiment with formats and structures that could work best here.
+This innovative spirit continues at the McDougal Center and Graduate Student Life and other McDougal Center offices today, as staff and fellows continually adapt services and activities to meet changing graduate student needs and interests.

 Alfred McDougal '53 and Nancy Lauter - Book publishers and generous donors